 Fun in the forest

-By the end of this academic year all our children will have had the opportunity to learn in the forest.
-Eloise from The Greenlight Trust visits us every Wednesday and has enabled the children to explore the forest and they have noticed the changes the seasons bring first hand.
+By the end of this academic year all our children will have had the opportunity to learn weekly in the forest.
+The children are exploring the forest and they have noticed the changes the seasons bring first hand.
 Our building learning power is very evident during Forest School sessions.
 We see reciprocity and resourcefulness in action as the children build dens, resilience as they climb trees and saw wood and a highlight of the session has to be seeing the children reflect around the campfire as they drink hot chocolate and listen to stories.

 Forest school leaders level 3 - in training!

 Mrs Sheehy and I have the amazing opportunity to become Forest school leaders ourselves!
 We have so far enjoyed one out the six weekends of training for this course.
 On our first day we spent ten minutes laying on our backs as the rain fell on us and listening to nature- quite different to the usual courses we attend!
 We found out more about the principles of Forest Schools and linked them to learning theories such as those it forward by Piaget, Vygotsky and Guy Claxton- the creator of Building Learning Power.
 We then had to represent these theories using materials found in forest!
 We love that a lot of our training is outside and run like a Forest School session the children experience.